Augusto-de-Lelis-Araujo/DFT2kp-effective-kp-models/README.md

 ------------------------------------------------------------------------
 <img src="docs/figures/rocksalt.png">
 Figure 4) (a) The rock salt lattice and (b) its Brillouin zone (FCC).
 Band structures for (c) PbSe and (d) SnTe.
-The bottom of each panel zooms into the low energy range near the Fermi level.
-Both DFT calculations were performed considering 500 bands
+The bottom of each panel zooms into the low energy range near the Fermi level.
+Both DFT calculations were performed considering 500 bands